shovon/fediverse/learning/everything-fediverse.md

 _:alice https://example.com/color "Purple"
 ```

-In JSON-LD, because we don't need to explicitly identify blank nodes, we can simply omit the `_:alice` ID.
+In JSON-LD, however, because we don't need to explicitly identify blank nodes, we can simply omit the `_:alice` ID.

 ```json
 {